Blog

 (877) 778-0318

-To improve social activity and the quality of life in patients, healthcare providers often transition them to cyclic TPN.
+Healthcare providers frequently transition patients to cyclic TPN to improve quality of life and social engagement.
 This technique allows patients to do other activities during the day instead of being continuously connected to the TPN infusion apparatus all day.

 In this article, we have explained how cyclic TPN differs from continuous TPN and the potential benefits and concerns associated with it.